SHEEP 201

 Housing for sheep

 There are many different types of housing that can be used for sheep.
-Traditional bank barns, pole buildings, and metal buildings are usually the most expensive, but they provide the best protection for the shepherd, sheep, feed, and equipment.
+Traditional barns, pole buildings, and metal buildings are usually the most expensive, but they provide the best protection for the shepherd, sheep, feed, and equipment.

-A lower-cost alterative to traditional housing is a greenhouse-type structure called a "hoop house."
+A lower-cost alternative to traditional housing is a greenhouse-type structure called a "hoop house."
 A hoop house has an arched metal frame that is covered with a heavy fabric.
 Fabrics last for approximately 15 years.

 Site location